 Losing someone you love is one of the hardest, if not the hardest, things in the world.
 When something like that happens, we usually have trouble accepting the new reality.
 This can lead to a lot of feelings of denial, anger, and guilt.
 But, you don’t have to be stuck in that vicious circle of negative emotions forever.
 There are healthy ways you can deal with your loss and grief.
 Even though they are gone, it doesn’t mean you have to stop living.
-Here’s how you can deal with those difficult feelings.
+There are many websites that can help you with this, says Funeral Home Media, but here’s a short guide on how you can deal with those difficult feelings.

 1. Don’t Ignore the Feelings

 The more you ignore and suppress the feelings of loss and grief, the harder they’re going to hit you when you finally let yourself feel.
 Accepting and acknowledging these feelings is essential for moving on.
 It will be hard and it will hurt, but it is the only way to start the healing process.
 Nobody expects you to be fine with what happened overnight, but you have to be open with your grief if you want to ever be okay again.

 These feelings aren’t going away, and the sooner you accept that the easier time you will have moving on.
 Remember that your emotions can’t hurt you, so don’t be afraid to cry for hours if that’s what you need to get the emotions out.

 2. Find Something New to Do